Howling V: The Rebirth

 Howling V: The Rebirth is a 1989 direct-to-video horror film directed by Neal Sundstrom from the screenplay by Freddie Rowe and Clive Turner, and filmed in Budapest, Hungary.
-Starring Philip Davis, Victoria Catlin, Elizabeth She, Ben Cole, and William Shockley, The Rebirth is the fifth entry in the series of seven stand-alone films with loose continuity.
+Starring Philip Davis, Victoria Catlin, Elizabeth She, Ben Cole, and William Shockley, The Rebirth is the fifth entry in the series of eight stand-alone films with loose continuity.

 Plot

 In Budapest, 1489, a family living in a castle is slaughtered by a couple who then commit suicide.
 However, as the man lies dying, he discovers a baby survived the ordeal.

 In 1989, a mysterious Count invites a group of people to the same castle's reopening.
-The group consists of Gail Cameron, Marylou Summers, Jonathan Hammet, David Price, the Professor, and Catherine.
-Other than them, the castle is attended by personnel Peter and Susan.
-During lunchtime, Hammet relates to Marylou Summers the story of the region which, 1,000 years before, was being terrorized by packs of wolves, supposedly being controlled by Satan himself, disguised as a man at day and as a wolf at night.
+The group comprises Gail Cameron, Marylou Summers, Jonathan Hammet, David Gillespie, Ray Price, actress Anna, the Professor, and Dr. Catherine Peake.
+Peter and Susan attend the castle.
+During lunchtime, Hammet relates to Marylou the story of the region, which, 1,000 years prior, was terrorized by packs of wolves supposedly controlled by Satan himself, disguised as a man during the day and as a wolf at night.
 According to the Professor, the castle was constructed around that time and then inexplicably abandoned.
 The Professor stumbles upon a dungeon while following some noises, just when something breaks its chains.
-He is then trapped inside and eventually attacked and killed.
+He's then trapped inside and killed.

-The following morning, the Count explains to them the story of how the powerful family in charge of the castle was killed.
+The following morning, the Count explains how the powerful family in charge of the castle was killed.
 He then expresses discomfort after the Professor is mentioned and abruptly leaves.
 He returns afterward to explain the Professor's disappearance.
-That night, Gail expresses to Ray her belief something is amiss and there is someone else in the castle.
-Unbelieving, Ray searches and eventually finds a secret passage, from which he witnesses Gail being attacked by a werewolf.
-He then finds an exit alongside the Professor's body but is then ambushed and killed in the snow.
+That night, Gail expresses to Ray her belief that something is amiss and that there's someone else in the castle.
+Unbelieving, Ray finds a secret passage, where he witnesses Gail attacked by a werewolf.
+He then finds an exit alongside the Professor's body, but is killed in the snow.
 Peter sabotages David's camera.
 The Count searches for Cameron and Ray and finds the secret passage and a maze of tunnels alongside Jack and David.
 Everyone decides to organize a search party.
-Jonathan and Marylin discover someone tricked them into getting lost, and Jonathan is killed, Peter is harmed, and Marylou and Anna witness the werewolf attacking them.
+Jonathan and Marylin discover that someone tricked them into getting lost, Jonathan is killed, Peter is injured, and Marylou and Anna witness the werewolf attacking them.